google/WebFundamentals/src/content/en/ilt/pwa/lab-indexeddb.md

-<strong>Note:</strong> If you have installed a service worker on localhost before, <a href="tools_for_pwa_developers.md#unregister">unregister it</a> so that it doesn't interfere with the lab.
+Note: If you have installed a service worker on localhost before, <a href="tools_for_pwa_developers.md#unregister">unregister it</a> so that it doesn't interfere with the lab.

-If you have a text editor that lets you open a project, open the __indexed-db-lab/app __folder.
+If you have a text editor that lets you open a project, open the __indexed-db-lab/app__ folder.
 This will make it easier to stay organized.
 Otherwise, open the folder in your computer's file system.
 The __app__ folder is where you will be building the lab.

 This folder contains:

 * __js/main.js__ is where we will write the scripts to interact with the database
 * __js/idb.js__ is the IndexedDB Promised library
 * __test/test.html__ is a QUnit test page
-* __index.html __is the main HTML page for our sample site/application, and which contains some forms for interacting with our IndexedDB database
+* __index.html__ is the main HTML page for our sample site/application, and which contains some forms for interacting with our IndexedDB database

 <div id="2"></div>